The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

 Taking into account that the EoM~\eqref{eq:x_r':hpr} generally is not symmetric with respect to the string turning point $x_{r_{\min}}$, we rewrite expressions~\eqref{eq:L}~and~\eqref{eq:action:C} as

 where we denoted two different branches by $x_{r_\pm}$.

 The Nambu--Goto action~\eqref{eq:L-and-action:x_r:action} typically exhibits divergence that requires renormalization.
-For asymptotically AdS spaces (and other geometries with similar ultraviolet behavior) this is accomplished by subtracting the action of two straight, disconnected strings extending from the boundary to the deep infrared:
+For asymptotically AdS spaces (and other geometries with similar ultraviolet behavior) this is accomplished by subtracting the action of two straight, disconnected strings extending from the boundary to the deep infrared (see red straight lines in Fig.~\ref{fig:string-profile}):

-with $g_r$ is defined in equation~\eqref{eq:gr}, and $x_{r_0}$ denotes the infrared endpoint: either a horizon radius or, in horizon-free geometries, the deep bulk limit.
+with $g_r$ defined in equation~\eqref{eq:gr}, and $x_{r_0}$ denoted the infrared endpoint: either a horizon radius or, in horizon-free geometries, the deep bulk limit.
 Hence, the following expression for the renormalized action can be obtained:

 Finally, associating the string with a heavy quark-\antiquark{} pair, the static potential energy~\eqref{eq:vqq-def} can be explicitly written as

 which is a general expression obtained within the string theory for a general static string configuration in arbitrary stationary $D$-dimensional background.
 The obtained result does not depend on whether one works within the framework of the holographic models, or effective description of the static QCD fields between a heavy quark pair.